NewtonJoshua/NewtonJoshua/README.md

 kubectl scale deployments/kubernetes-bootcamp --replicas=4
 kubectl get deployments
 we have 4 instances of the application available.
-Next, let’s check if the number of Pods changed kubectl get pods -o wide kubectl describe deployments/kubernetes-bootcamp
+Next, let’s check if the number of Pods changed kubectl get pods -o wide -o wide kubectl describe deployments/kubernetes-bootcamp

 Service is load-balancing the traffic.